Howdy! My name is John Salt - the funny face behind this website.

 I can never see getting tired of this hobby – there is simply too much I still want to learn and do.

-about RC helicopters has certainly forced me to go back through the
+Helping others successfully get into the hobby, has certainly forced me to go back through the

 new aspects of this wonderful & always advancing hobby.